 How will we build teams?

-We will build teams through parent contacts, training attendance and invites.
+We will build teams through parent contacts, training attendance, and invites.
 We will not hold tryouts.
-Most Try-Outs are another away for a program to pad the wallets.
+Most Try-Outs are another way for a program to pad the wallets.
 Typically all the girls who attend are offered spots on a team.
 Unless a program is truly an all-star team why would they turn down the revenue?
-We are looking for players that want to work hard, be pushed and understand we do this for the love of the game.
+We are looking for players that want to work hard, be pushed, and understand we do this for the love of the game.
 The selections are a two-way street.
 We want those types of players, but also supportive parents.
 Ones that understand and support the girls through successes and failures.
-We do not want the parents who are negative, put down their child and enjoying screaming from the sidelines.
-If you feel that you want to be part of this type of atmosphere for your family reach out.
+We do not want the parents who are negative, put down their child, and enjoying screaming from the sidelines.
+If you feel that you want to be part of this supportive atmosphere for your family reach out.

-Costs for 2021 season will be determined soon, but will be around the $850.
+Costs for the 2022 summer season will be determined soon but will be around $900.
+Our six weeks sessions are usually around $100-$150 depending on the cost of indoor space.